 Here we have a guitar chordal arrangement with a slightly jazzy feel.
 It’s fairly easy to play as the chords imply the melody all the way through so you don’t have to separate your brain to work out the melody and a separate accompaniment for this one.

-The main thing to keep watch on is the chord changes.
-Spend some time familiarising yourself with the shapes that you’ll be using here so you can smoothly move from one to another.
+The main thing to keep watch on is the chord changes in the Christmas songs.
+Spend some time familiarizing yourself with the shapes that you’ll be using here so you can smoothly move from one to another.

 Stop the Cavalry

 While the subject matter of this song is actually about war, Jona Lewie’s song from 1980 has become known as a Christmas song.
 The song was never intended as a Christmas track, it was just released in December of 1980.

 The song was actually intended as an anti-war protest song with the famous line “Wish I was at Home for Christmas” simply being the wish of a soldier at war in a land far away.

 Here we have the vocal melody from the chorus played as a single guitar line.
 This is quite a simple melody, each bar is made up of straight quarter notes with an eighth note covering the third beat of each bar.

 The fourth and eighth bars are made up of two quarter notes and a single half note.
 The only other major rhythmic change is across bar 11 when the first two beats are straight eighth notes before a dotted quarter note and an eighth note leading into the final bar.